akshayparihardev/Four-in-a-Row-Game-/Readme.md

-# Four in a Row (Connect Four) - Python CLI Game
+# 🎮 Four in a Row (Connect Four) – Python CLI Game

-A simple and interactive command-line (CLI) version of the classic Connect Four game for two players, written in Python.
+A simple, interactive, and user-friendly command-line (CLI) version of the classic Connect Four game for two players, written in Python.

----

 ## 📖 About The Project